New commander takes over Tooele Army Depot

 |0

-This work, New commander takes over Tooele Army Depot, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New commander takes over Tooele Army Depot, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.